Senior · Non-Functional Technique

 Pattern: Use heap dump analysis (jmap in Java, heap snapshots in Node.js) to find which objects are growing.
 Common causes: cached objects never evicted, event listeners never removed, database connections not closed.

 8. Test cache effectiveness If your system uses caching (Redis, Memcached), measure cache hit rate.
 A low hit rate (< 80%) means most requests miss the cache.
-Optimize by increasing cache size, using better cache keys, or reducing TTL.
+Optimise by increasing cache size, using better cache keys, or reducing TTL.

 // Monitor cache metrics